AstrobioMike/AstrobioMike.github.io/amplicon/workflow_ex.md

 **vsearch**
-There are instructions to get vsearch up and running [on its github](https://github.com/torognes/vsearch), but these commands should work for you if you're on a Mac and you don't mind downloading it into your bin:
+There are instructions to get vsearch up and running [on its github](https://github.com/torognes/vsearch), but these commands should work for you if you're on a Mac (if not, you'll have to download a different version following the above link) and you don't mind putting it in your bin:

 ```
 cd /usr/local/bin